Natural Language Processing profiles

 NLP profiles

-You can find the default HCL_NLPProfile.json file in the resources\profiles\nlp directory of the query runtime.
-A NLP profile can also be created through the /profiles REST endpoint and is stored inside of the Zookeeper “nlpprofiles” node.
+The default HCL_NLPProfile.json file can be found in the resources\profiles\nlp directory of the query runtime.
+An NLP profile can also be created through the /profiles REST endpoint and stored inside the Zookeeper “nlpprofiles” node.
 The /profiles endpoint allows a new optional query parameter, profileType with values of Search or NLP to differentiate the profile.
 Search is the default choice if this parameter is not provided.

 The NLP profile contains three main sections: